Utqiagvik, Alaska: Radio

-The Arctic Sounder is a newspaper published weekly by Alaska Media, LLC, which covers news of interest to the North Slope Borough, which includes Utqiagvik, and the Northwest Arctic Borough, which includes Kotzebue in northwestern Alaska.

 Infrastructure

 Transportation

-The roads in Utqiagvik are unpaved due to the permafrost, and no roads connect the city to the rest of Alaska.
-Utqiagvik is served by Alaska Airlines with passenger jet service at the Wiley Post–Will Rogers Memorial Airport from Anchorage and Fairbanks.
+The roads in Utqiagvik are unpaved due to the permafrost.
+No roads connect the city to the rest of Alaska.
+Utqiagvik is served by Alaska Airlines with passenger jet service at the Wiley Post–Will Rogers Memorial Airport to and from Anchorage and Fairbanks.
 New service between Fairbanks and Anchorage began from Era Aviation on June 1, 2009.
-Freight arrives by air cargo year round and by ocean-going marine barges during the annual summer sealift.
+Freight arrives by air cargo year-round and by ocean-going marine barges during the annual summer sealift.

 Utqiagvik is the transportation hub for the North Slope Borough's Arctic coastal villages.
-Multiple jet aircraft, with service from Deadhorse (Prudhoe Bay), Fairbanks, and Anchorage provide daily mail, cargo, and passenger services, which connect with smaller single- and twin-engined general aviation aircraft that provide regular service to other villages, from Kaktovik in the east to Point Hope in the west.
+Multiple jet aircraft, with service from Deadhorse (Prudhoe Bay), Fairbanks, and Anchorage provide daily mail, cargo, and passenger services, which connect with smaller single- and twin-engine general aviation aircraft that provide regular service to other villages, from Kaktovik in the east to Point Hope in the west.
 The town is also served by several radio taxi services, most using small four-wheel drive vehicles.

 Health care

-Samuel Simmonds Memorial Hospital which is located in the City of Utqiagvik, is the primary healthcare facility for the North Slope region of Alaska.
-Individuals in need of medical care in the city are able to access the hospital by road.
-Because no roads lead in or out of Utqiagvik, though, individuals in surrounding communities and towns (including Point Hope, Prudhoe Bay, and Wainwright) must be airlifted in by plane, helicopter, or air ambulance.
+Samuel Simmonds Memorial Hospital, located in the City of Utqiagvik, is the primary healthcare facility for the North Slope region of Alaska.
+Individuals in the city needing medical care can access the hospital by road.
+Because no roads lead in or out of Utqiagvik, individuals in surrounding communities and towns (including Point Hope, Prudhoe Bay, and Wainwright) must be airlifted in by plane, helicopter, or air ambulance.
 The facility operates continuously, and is the northernmost hospital or medical facility in the United States.